 As parents, we are always looking for ways to feed our family with quality nutritious food.
 Unfortunately, supermarkets in Hong Kong can be very pricey, making it hard to stay within budget.
 However it is possible to save money on your groceries in the city, you just need to do a little extra planning.
-Here are some simple ways to become a more frugal foodie when feeding your family.
+Here are some simple money-saving tips to help you become a more frugal foodie when feeding your family.

 Knowing your prices is the crucial starting point on your way to becoming a frugal foodie.
 Make a note of the price tag on staple items at your usual supermarket.
 Then you can easily compare when you head out in search of the best deal.
 These are three go-to stops on my grocery run.